agaby/darl-dev/Darl.GraphQL/md/Aggregation.md

 # Numeric outputs

 In the worst case, the DARL inference engine must aggregate multiple fuzzy sets, each with associated confidence values, to create a single crisp Value parameter and a fuzzy set representing the uncertainty.
-The central value is determined using the [Centre of Gravity method](https://en.wikipedia.org/wiki/Defuzzification).
+The central value is determined using the [Center of Gravity method](https://en.wikipedia.org/wiki/Defuzzification).
 The Values parameter contains a sequence of doubles delineating the fuzzy uncertainty associated with the result in standard [fuzzy set](fuzzy sets) format.

 # Categorical outputs